covid-at-home/covid-at-home/level3.md

 * USB battery pack if you have one
 * Previous days of the patient illness diary

+(It would be good to have the patient name and date of birth readbale on the outside of the bag as well.)

-And then remember to put glasses, phone, charger and today's page of the illness diary in the bag before you go.
+When it is time to go, remember to put glasses, phone, charger and today's page of the illness diary in the bag before you go.
 Remember that there are likely no visits allowed in hospital and COVID-19 patients may be in far-away makeshift hospitals.
-Don't forget glasses, phone or charger!